-Playa Fortuna is what I would call a local beach — locals enjoy it a lot, but don’t always clean up after themselves.
+Playa Fortuna is what I would call a local beach — locals enjoy it a lot, but it is not maintained, so it is not always clean.
 They bring their dogs to this beach.
 There is some trash and broken bottles around.
 So watch where you step.
 This beach, and the general area, is not my favorite — the sand is too narrow and the neighborhood is a bit too depressed for me.
 But I did notice that the eastern end had some nice shells and a few pieces of sea glass.

-To get to Playa Fortuna from Route 3, turn north on Road 193 (there is a fruit stand on the corner), then make first the first right and follow the road to the ocean.
+To get to Playa Fortuna from Route 3, turn north on Road 193, then make first the first right and follow the road to the ocean.
 Unless you are interested in shelling and/or hunting sea glass, I would go to another beach.

 To get to this beach, turn at the Kiosks and take the small road behind them.
-Park anywhere on the beach or in the Kiosk parking lot.
+Park in the beach “parking” area or in the Kiosk parking lot.

 Next comes Balneario Monserrate, often also called Luquillo Beach.
 This beach, like all Balnearios, is actually a government-run beach.
 This means they have grounds keepers that sweep the beach of trash and natural debris, showers, life guards, restrooms, food and souvenir stands (kiosks).
-Clean bathrooms (fee to use).
-It is a very clean beach and is awarded a “Blue Flag” designation.
+Clean bathrooms ( small fee to use).
+It is a very clean beach and is occasionally awarded the “Blue Flag” designation.
 This is one of the few beaches in Luquillo where, due to a natural wave break, the water is usually calm and with the lifeguard on duty, great for even little kids almost everyday of the year (watch and obey the water warning flags).
-They charge $3-5 (plus tax) for parking.
+They charge $4 to $5 plus IVU (sales tax) for parking.
 This beach is hard to beat.
 Open Wed-Sun durng “winter” and 7 days a week during the summer months.
 If the beach parking lot is closed, DO NOT PARK IN THE ROAD BY THE ENTRANCE- you will get a ticket!
 Park at the Kiosks and walk in via the beach.
 Refer to our prior article about Balneario Monserrate for more information.

 Punta Embarcadero & Punta Bandera

 If you walk (far) east from Balneario Monserrate, you will come to some points — Punta Embarcadero and Punta Bandera.
 This seems more of a place where locals with boats hang out.
-Looks like there might be some reefs for snorkeling here in this area — I will check that out soon.
+Looks like there might be some reefs for snorkeling here in this area — but currents can be a problem.

 East of Balneario Monserrate, you’ll find Playa Azul (technically called Playa Vilomar).
 This is actually a long, wide beach with lots of sand.
 It runs along a crescent cove.
 It’s a pretty beach, too.
 It’s a nice picture spot.
 This would be my second favorite beach in Luquillo.

 It has a roped-off swimming area and the water can range from calm to moderately wavey, but no lifeguards.
 So obey the flag system- red means no swimming!
 It’s in a nice location, and many of the locals (and snowbirds) help keep the beach clean, but you will see them walking their dogs on the beach and not cleaning up after them (it loses points for that!).
 You will see paddle-boarders enjoying the area outside the ropes and there are some reefs at the eastern end of the beach, so possibly some snorkeling.
 Be aware of rip currents.

 To get there, turn off Route 3 at the light for downtown Luquillo Int 193 (at km 36.3), then turn left, then make a right onto Calle A, and follow it to the end.
 There is plenty of parking along the sides of the road.

 The Point is located between Playa Azul and La Pared.
 This little point of land goes around the corner and has a reef that keeps some of the waves out.
 We thought it had so-so snorkeling, but the waves made it difficult that day. make sure to watch the Flags for safety.
 Walk there from either beach.

 The area is generally safe, though it looks a bit ragged around the edges.
 Note — get a map and you’ll notice that many of the streets in downtown Luquillo are one way once you get into the main town square area.

 The easiest way to get there is to turn off of Route 3 at the light for downtown Luquillo (by the Playa Azul condo towers Int 193 at km 36.3), turn right, and continue until you hit the town square.
-The ocean will be to your left, but because of the one-way roads, you’ll have to turn right followed by a couple lefts to get around the square and behind the church road before you can head toward the water.
-There is plenty of (free) parking road, or in the lot on the corner, or even in a “lot” for $3 by the circle.
+The ocean will be to your left, but because of the one-way roads, you’ll have to work your way around the square and behind the church road before you can head toward the water.
+There is plenty of (free) parking on the road, or in the lot on the corner, or even in a “lot” for $3 by the circle.

 If you’re really adventurous, a 40-minute walk heading east along the beach from La Pared will get you to the La Selva beach.
 This whole area is a nature reserve area (the Northeast Ecological Corridor), so it usually only visited by surfers and sea turtles.